The Reason For SCARS™

-The Society of Citizens Against Relationship Scams in an incorporated tax-exempt nonprofit, that is affiliated or partnered with government, universities, and bodies worldwide.
+The Society of Citizens Against Relationship Scams in an incorporated tax-exempt nonprofit, that is affiliated or partnered with governments, universities, and bodies worldwide.
 Our leadership holds professional certifications in cybersecurity and cybercrime, as well as victims’ assistance.
-SCARS identifies its leadership and their actual experience in the subject matter.
+SCARS identifies its leadership and its actual experience in the subject matter.

 Seeking Like-Minded Professionals

-The Society of Citizens Against Relationship Scams has been successful in spite of the amateurs and fakes because we bring professionalism and standards to the practice of supporting online crime victims.
+The Society of Citizens Against Relationship Scams has been successful because we bring professionalism and standards to the practice of supporting online crime victims.
 We seek like-minded groups and individuals to join with us in the furtherance of professional development for everyone’s collective benefit.
 We allow membership in our organization for free and encourage professional development and certification as a cause.
-We have developed a real Code of Conduct for our members and affiliated professionals and also conform to the NOVA, OVA, and NCVC standards and guidelines, as well as undergoing professional) training programs (such as that provided by our partnership with the United States Department of Homeland Security – particularly for Vicarious Trauma training for the continuation of effective support for victims.)
+We have developed a real Code of Conduct for our members and affiliated professionals and also conform to the NOVA standards and guidelines, as well as undergoing professional) training programs.

-With an estimated 25 million romance scam victims alone worldwide, and over 5 million in the United States, the time has come for more than fakes, amateurs, and quack anti-scam groups – the time has come for competent standards-based support across the board.
-The time has come for a professional standards body to aid in the establishment of realistic Occupational Licensing requirements throughout the United States, Canada, Australia, and New Zealand, the United Kingdom, and Europe.
-For the last year, we have been working in China for the development of such a model in concert with the government of China.
+With an estimated 65 million romance scam victims alone worldwide, and over 15 million in the United States, the time has come for competent standards-based support across the board.
+The time has come for a professional standards body to aid in the establishment of realistic Occupational Licensing requirements throughout the United States, Canada, Australia, New Zealand, the United Kingdom, and Europe.
+For the last year, we have been working in China for the development of such a model.
 Now we need to elevate this requirement across the globe.

 We are pleased to be working with organizations worldwide in the creation of such a new Standards Body.